gaetanlop/Commonlit-Readability-Competition/README.md

 ## Reimplementation Schedule

 * Get all external data and their embeddings from simple wiki, wikipedia, children's book test, and OneStopEnglishCropus (Done).
-* Create a strong model to label external data (in process).
-0.465 on CV
+* Use best models for pseudo labeling
 * Pseudo Label external data (Script Done)
-* Training pipeline for roberta large, roberta base, electra large, deberta large
+* Training pipeline for roberta large, roberta base, electra large, deberta large, funnel large

 ## What I have done